 Are you an experienced stock trader looking to get into cryptos?
-If so, you must understand a few vital differences when investing in digital currencies as opposed to stocks.
+If so, you must understand a few vital differences when investing in digital currencies instead of stocks.

 Only after you have a full understanding of these two assets’ basic differences can you make a solid decision about which one’s right for you.
 Or, you may choose to diversify and hold both.